 “What are your financial goals?”
 “Where do you want to be in five or 20 years?”

 Goal-oriented people progress toward savings and investing targets faster.
-Decide on the targets: buying a home, starting a family, being debt-free.
+Decide on the targets: buying a home, starting a family, and being debt-free.
 List your goals, then share and plan together.

 Know what’s important to each other: things or experiences?
 A house or saving for retirement?
 Clarify these values early on in the marriage or you are headed for financial stress in your relationship.